 In exotic hoofstock, the need for clostridial vaccines depends on animal husbandry and density, environment, and local disease circumstances.
 If vaccination is warranted, vaccines should be given according to manufacturers’ recommendations for hoofstock.
 Multivalent clostridial vaccines are available for prophylaxis; tetanus antitoxin can be used if tetanus is a concern.
 Pregnant animals should be vaccinated 4–8 wk before parturition to increase specific colostral immunoglobulins.
 Neonates can be vaccinated at 4 and 8 wk of age with Clostridium perfringens type C and D. Exotic sheep, goats, and cervids are sometimes vaccinated beginning at 10–12 wk of age with multivalent clostridial bacterin-toxoids containing immunogens for Clostridium tetani, C perfringens (types B, C, D), C septicum, C chauvoei, C novyi, C sordellii, and C haemolyticum in areas of high exposure risk.
 The initial dose is 5 mL followed in 6 wk by a 2-mL dose, administered SC.
 A 2-mL booster dose should be given annually.

 A number of infectious diseases, including bovine viral diarrhea (BVD), bluetongue, malignant catarrhal fever, epizootic hemorrhagic disease of deer, anthrax, encephalomyocarditis virus, cowpox, and brucellosis, may appear as serious local problems but are not widespread in zoos.
 Unfortunately, satisfactory vaccines for many infectious diseases are not available for exotic animals.
 Inactivated BVD vaccines are recommended in situations in which BVD has been a problem.
 Annual vaccination with one standard bovine dose IM should begin at 3 mo of age.
 Satisfactory vaccines for bluetongue, epizootic hemorrhagic disease, malignant catarrhal fever, and encephalomyocarditis virus are not currently available in the USA.
 In contrast, a number of vaccines are available for extra-label use in exotic mammals, which may not be efficacious or necessary.
-These noncore vaccines for domestic carnivores include feline leukemia virus, feline immunodeficiency virus, Chlamydophila felis, feline infectious peritonitis, feline Gardia vaccine, coronavirus, and Lyme disease.
-Should a collection have a history of these diseases or be in an area endemic for disease, vaccination may be considered.
+These noncore vaccines for domestic carnivores include feline leukemia virus, feline immunodeficiency virus, Chlamydia felis, feline infectious peritonitis, feline Giardia vaccine, coronavirus, and Lyme disease.
+If a collection has a history of these diseases or is in an area endemic for disease, vaccination may be considered.
 Anthrax vaccine has been administered to cheetah (Acinonyx jubatus) and black rhinoceros (Diceros bicornis) without apparent ill effect, and conference of protective immunity in some with a single booster was recommended.
 Vaccination of valuable animals could be considered in the event of an outbreak.
 Brucellosis affects both free-living and captive marine mammals, with minimal apparent zoonotic potential.
 No vaccination or other control methods for brucellosis are established for these or other exotic mammal species in captivity.
 Vaccination programs for free-living bison and cervids are controversial.
 Although the MLV vaccine effectively prevents future abortions and the transmission of brucellosis, it does not protect from infection or seroconversion, may induce abortions in pregnant animals, and is infectious to people.
 The reemergence of brucellosis worldwide and an increasing incidence of human disease underscore the need for new and improved brucellosis vaccines.
-The vaccinia, cowpox, and small pox (variola) viruses are closely related pox viruses that may have all evolved from a single ancestral virus.
-Cowpox virus has caused morbidity and mortality in canids, felids, equids, elephant, rhino, camelids, viverids, rodents, primates, and hoofstock; zoonotic disease has been reported.
+The vaccinia, cowpox, and smallpox (variola) viruses are closely related pox viruses that may have all evolved from a single ancestral virus.
+Cowpox virus has caused morbidity and mortality in canids, felids, equids, elephant, rhino, camelids, viverrids, rodents, primates, and hoofstock; zoonotic disease has been reported.
 Vaccinia titers have been documented in free-living nonhuman primates in South America.
 The CDC currently limits distribution of vaccinia vaccine to health care and bioindustrial laboratory workers with exposure risk.